 In the morning we prepared Heron for the winter.
 In the middle of the afternoon we went to one of the four beaches and swam in the water.
 It was still was above 20 degrees warm.
 When we came back we got a capucino at 'our' cafe while the sun went down.

-Two days before we went home, a Norwegian boat docked.
-The skipper Christian, who also owned the boat, told they had sailed from Oslo in June.
-They had gone the 'outer' route to the Mediterranean.
+Two days before we went home, a Norwegian boat was breathing.
+The skipper Christian, who also owned the boat, told them they had sailed from Oslo in June.
+They were sailed 'beyond' to the Mediterranean.
 That is, through the English Channel, across the Biscay and down along Spain and Portugal to Gibraltar.
-Also they were to winter in Porto Rotondo.
+Also they were to overwinter in Porto Rotondo.

 On the day of departure we got up while it was still dark.
 Went through the checklist for the last time.
 Drove out the airport.
 Here we said goodbye to Christian.
 He was planning to go home a week later and drove with us to pick up a rental car at the airport.